 Below are some sample passages, questions, and answers.
 Note that it is not necessary to provide the exact wording of the answers in order to get credit; any response that expresses the KEY IDEAS is correct.

-From an announcement in a local newspaper
+A classified ad in a local newspaper